linode/docs/docs/guides/tools-reference/tools/how-to-use-apt-on-debian-ubuntu/index.md

 author:
   name: Linode Community
   email: docs@linode.com
 description: "APT is a user-friendly tool for package management on Debian and Ubuntu.
-By reading this guide you can be familiarized with APT package manager capabilities, and gets you started with its most commonly used features."
+This guide covers the capabilities of the APT package manager, and gets you started with its most commonly used features."
 og_description: "APT is a user-friendly tool for package management on Debian and Ubuntu.
-By reading this guide you can be familiarized with APT package manager capabilities, and gets you started with its most commonly used features."
+This guide covers the capabilities of the APT package manager, and gets you started with its most commonly used features."
 keywords: ['advanced package tool','apt','installing','updating','upgrading','uninstalling','removing','debian','ubuntu']
-tags: ['ubuntu','apache','ssh', 'debian']
+tags: ['ubuntu','apache', 'debian']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2021-03-01
 modified_by:
   name: Nathaniel Stickman
-title: "Using APT Package Manager"
+title: "Using the APT Package Manager"
-h1_title: "How to Use APT package manager"
+h1_title: "How to Use the APT Package Manager"
+enable_h1: true
 contributor:
   name: Nathaniel Stickman
   link: https://github.com/nasanos